Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 ## Need help?

-* Please use the following as resources for institutions or endusers needing support
+* Please use the following as resources for institutions or end users needing support

     * [Islandora ISLE Interest Group](https://github.com/islandora-interest-groups/Islandora-ISLE-Interest-Group) - Meetings open to everybody!